Ragekill3377/Titanox/Readme.md

 ### License:
-You are free to modify and utilise this code.
+This project is licensed under the **GNU GENERAL PUBLIC LICENSE Version 3** You are free to modify and utilise this code.
 However, We are not responsible for any damages, legal issues or malicious use resulting from this code.

 # Credits: